 Angus Miller (Trustee of Scottish Geology Trust)

 Five hundred million years ago, the Iapetus Ocean lay, between three continents, in the southern hemisphere.
 The tectonics of the next 100 million years brought different segments of continent together, formed the grain of the land, and created the building blocks of much of Scotland’s landscape.
-This talk explores the closure of the Iapetus Ocean; the formation of most of the metamorphic and igneous rocks of the Highlands and Southern Uplands; and the complex events that, together, make the most significant event in Scotland’s geological history.
+This talk explored the closure of the Iapetus Ocean; the formation of most of the metamorphic and igneous rocks of the Highlands and Southern Uplands; and the complex events that, together, made the most significant event in Scotland’s geological history.